 The record player is the whole piece of kit, the turntable, speakers, headphone plugin, USB.
 It's a little bit more intricate and elaborate than the standalone turntable.
 THis is the element that you can personalise, choosing the design, colour, the shape and the features you want to have on it.

-If you're looking for a retro style turntable, you'll be able to find a record player that has the features you want , and one you'll be able to spin records on.
+If you're looking for a Vintage turntable, you'll be able to find a record player that has the features you want , and one you'll be able to spin records on.
 The three speed turntable will be included as a feature of the record player, so you'll need to check the specifications of how it works if you're browsing online